 There are plenty of companies that sell both ballistic jackets and hoodies.
 Similar to the hoodies, you need to know what the ballistic and stab-resistant reports say before you buy one.

 Similar to the bulletproof hoodies, the jackets fall into the same issue with the NIJ.
 If they’re using soft armor inserts, they should get them tested by the NIJ.

 If they’re using alternative body armor material, then they should provide an independent ballistics report.

 If you are actually thinking about this question, I appreciate the opportunity to show you how we’re different from everyone else online.

-- We will always use the correct verbiage when it comes to the NIJ because it’s vital to our reputation and status that we never indulge or exaggerate our products.
+- We will always use the correct verbiage for the NIJ because it’s vital to our reputation and status that we never indulge or exaggerate our products.

 - Shotstop® provides our NIJ Compliance letter with almost every piece of armor we sell.
 Our Level IV+HA and HS plates don't have the compliance letter yet.
 However, they are in NIJ testing process and we expect to get our compliance letter soon.